pconley/football/README.md

 But...

 * used full rails app (not just the api)
-* added the football data
+* added the football data, models, controllers, etc.
-* split into two api endpoint (movie and worldcup)
+* split into two api endpoints (movie and worldcup)

 ## Technologies